3 Tips for Keeping Kids Healthy and Safe at the Pool - Baby Chick

 Keep Your Kids Healthy and Safe at the Pool

-Sunscreen
+1. Use Sunscreen

-Swim Lessons
+2. Have Them Take Swim Lessons

 Infant survival and lessons for older kids are a great idea, and I highly recommend them, but that is not a ticket to allow your kids to swim unsupervised.
-All kids should be watched in a pool no matter the age.
-Drowning is a silent event, and many older kids can tire in a pool, and even the best swimmer can succumb to the dangers of swimming in deep water, so never leave a child unattended in a pool.
-It’s a good practice to be in the pool with your kids, but if you have older kids that can swim and you are going to watch outside of the pool, make sure there are no distractions–that means no books, no phone, nothing that can take your eyes off your kids.
+All kids should be watched in a pool, no matter their age.
+Drowning is a silent event, and many older kids can tire in a pool. even the best swimmer can succumb to the dangers of swimming in deep water, so never leave a child unattended in a pool.
+It’s good practice to be in the pool with your kids, but if you have older kids that can swim and you are going to watch outside of the pool, make sure there are no distractions–that means no books, no phone, nothing that can take your eyes off your kids.
 And never assume floaties will prevent drowning!

 Pools can carry many germs, so please be kind to others, and if your little one has had diarrhea or has been vomiting, they should not be in a pool for one week AFTER the resolution of all symptoms.
 It is best to shower your kids before getting into a pool to prevent the spread of bacteria and viruses.
 And always shower them after they swim!